USS Dunderberg: French service

 After Prussia expressed an interest in the ship, the Emperor of France, Napoleon III, bought her in April for 2.5 million dollars over the objections of his own navy, which preferred a home-built ship.
 The exact date of purchase is unknown, but Welles noted in his diary on 7 May that Webb had told him of the sale.
 On 27 June, Webb refunded the money that had been paid to him and also purchased those items furnished by the government.
 A little over a week later, he attempted to sail to France, but had to return to port the following day due to engine problems.
 These were not resolved until 19 July when he, and his entire family, set sail.
 Dunderberg arrived at Cherbourg on 3 August and the French Navy took possession three days later.

 The ship was commissioned and renamed Rochambeau, in honor of the Comte de Rochambeau, a general during the American Revolution, on 7 August.
 After briefly running machinery trials two days later, Rochambeau began an overhaul in the naval dockyard at Cherbourg to fix problems that had become apparent during her delivery voyage and to modify her in accordance with French practices.
 These changes included the addition of a pilothouse on top of the conning tower, the replacement of the main rudder and the length of her stern was reduced somewhat.
-Her armament was removed and replaced by four Canon de 270 Modèle 1864/66 and 10 Canon de 240 Modèle 1864/66 guns, both of which were breech-loading.
+Her armament was removed and replaced by four Canon de 270 Modèle 1864/66 and 10 Canon de 24 C modèle 1864 (9.4 in) guns, both of which were breech-loading.
 The 15-caliber 270 mm guns fired a 216 kg shell while the 17-caliber 240 mm guns fired one that weighed 144 kg.
 The 270 mm guns were mounted in the corners of the casemate and could pivot between a broadside gun port and one on the corner.
 Eight of the 240 mm guns were mounted on the broadside and the remaining two were positioned in the bow and stern gun ports.
 The remaining four gunports, those on the corners closest to the broadside, were plated over.

 The French carefully measured the ship during her 1868 overhaul.
 At the waterline Rochambeau was 107.4 m long and had a beam of 22.15 m.
 She had a mean draft of 6.5 m, a depth of hold of 7.078 m, and displaced 7849 t.
 They rated her engines at only 4000 PS, but they produced a maximum of 4657 PS and gave a speed just over 15 knots during her machinery trials in June 1868 after the completion of her overhaul.
 At normal load she carried 540 t of coal and 735 t at deep load.
 In service the ship proved to burn a lot of coal, full bunkers and 30 t stored on deck provided her a range of only 2200 km at a speed of 8 kn.
 They reduced her sail area to 954.42 sqm.